Khushali77-MD/Hospital-Management-sql/README.md

 - **💰 Revenue Analysis:** The highest revenue-generating department is **Cardiology**, followed by **Orthopedics**.
 - **🏆 Doctor Performance:** `Dr. John Doe` had the most completed appointments in the last 6 months.
 - **📊 Patient Trends:** `30%` of patients have visited the hospital more than once in the last year.
-- **💊 Medicine Stock Management:** `Paracetamol` and `Amoxicillin` are the most prescribed medicines, and stock levels need regular updates.
+- **💊 Medicine Stock Management:**  `Amoxicillin` are the most prescribed medicines, and stock levels need regular updates.

 ## 🚀 Next Steps & Improvements